 Where is Holmegate?
 It’s just ten minutes from the romantic wash of the waves at Lulworth Cove, 20 minutes from the fine sands and watersports of Studland Bay and close to the rocks and fossils of Kimmeridge Bay.
 In reality, though, you’ll find it in an age of innocence that seems to belong to the pages of Enid Blyton’s Famous Five .

 The landscape gently undulates as you draw near along the winding lanes.
 Beyond the crunch of the gravel, the imposing frontage tells of a grand past and an exciting immediate future for the children.
-They’ll battle over the eight comfortable bedrooms, swarm over the adventure playground and get giddy over the heated pool.
+Battle over the eight comfortable bedrooms, unwind in front of a cosy fire, children can swarm over the adventure playground and get giddy over the heated pool.

 Kids can invade the games room for table tennis and toys, or the conservatory for air hockey and table football.
 Wake up in deep, soft linen, slide up the sash and stare out over the nature reserve that runs all the way to Wareham Channel, with its boats and islands.
 Take the kids.
 Bring the dogs.
 It’s all family to us.

 Dorset is the ultimate garden.
 The fields wend their way through sleepy thatched villages to bustling seaside towns and the rocky, romantic Jurassic beaches.
 But there’s a slice of that English dreamscape right out of the French windows, with the promise of serene seclusion and cricket and croquet on the lawn.

 The sun’s out, so let’s celebrate.
 And where better than in the heated outdoor pool?
 Dive in with the kids.
 This is where memories are made.
 Towel off and explore the nooks and crannies of the garden trails beneath the big skies and the swooping skylarks.